wpmudev/pro-sites/README.md

 ## How to release?

 Prior to release, code needs to be checked and tested by QA team.
 Merge all active Pull Requests into `development` branch.
-Build the release with `npm run build` script and send the zip files to QA.
+Build the release with `grunt build` script and send the zip files to QA.

 Follow these steps to make the release: